 Course Description and Objectives: Willkommen!
-German 112 is an introduction to the German language and German-speaking cultures.
-It continues the instruction that began in German 111 by helping you to extend your basic communication skills in German.
+German 111 is an introduction to the German language and German-speaking cultures.
+The main goal of this course is to help you develop basic communication skills in German.
 We will focus on listening comprehension, speaking, reading, writing, and cultural literacy.
-At the end of the course, you will be able to comprehend simple conversations and stories, read and understand short texts, engage in conversations on everyday topics, and write about life and culture in the German - speaking countries.